Stach1732/backend_Random_project/README.md

 ### 2. Run the Backend (Spring Boot)

-cd rps-backend
+-cd rps-backend
-mvn clean install
+-mvn clean install
-mvn spring-boot:run
+-mvn spring-boot:run

 Once running, the backend will be available at: http://localhost:8080

 ### 3. Run the Frontend (Angular)

-cd rps-frontend
+-cd rps-frontend
-npm install
+-npm install
-npm run start
+-npm run start

 The Angular development server will start at: http://localhost:4200